GiulsLu/GiulsLu.github.io/index.md

 ## Education

 *   PhD student at UCL
 *   MSc.
-Mathematics, University of Pavia
+Mathematics, University of Pavia, 2014-2016
+      * MSc dissertation: _Contraction and regularizing effects for Markov semigroups in Hellinger and Hellinger-Kantorovich spaces_
+      * Advisor: <a href="https://www-dimat.unipv.it/savare/"> Giuseppe Savare' </a>
 *   Exchange Program (Mar.
 2015- Aug.
 2015) at  <a href="https://www.hu-berlin.de/en/"> Humboldt University</a>, Berlin
-*   Bsc.
+*   BSc.
 Mathematics, <a href="http://matematica.unipv.it/en/"> University of Pavia </a>, 2011-2014

 You can find my full CV <a href="CV.pdf"> here </a>

 ## Publications
-*   PhD student at UCL
-*
+*   GL, A. Rudi, M. Pontil, C. Ciliberto,  <a href="https://papers.nips.cc/paper/7827-differential-properties-of-sinkhorn-approximation-for-learning-with-wasserstein-distance.pdf"> Differential Properties of Sinkhorn Approximations for Learning with Wasserstein Loss </a>, _NeurIPS 2018_.
+*   GL, D. Stamos, M. Pontil, C. Ciliberto,  <a href="https://arxiv.org/abs/1903.00667"> Leveraging Low-Rank Relations Between Surrogate Tasks in Structured Prediction </a>, _arXiv preprint arXiv:1903.00667._

 Text can **be bold**, _italic_, or ~~strikethrough~~.